tetrashine/requirejs-react-flux/README.md

 # Notes

-It should be better to set up your application through [Webpack](http://webpack.github.io/).

-But if you don't want to use complicated config for Task Runner(Grunt/Gulp), you can try this application which don't need any Task Runner.

-In this applicaion, I can start writing React/Flux quickly.
-Just after setting up the config.js for RequireJS which doesn't need much time.

-If you encounter other questions, please email me.
+Please email me if you encounter other questions.
 Thank you.